Asbestos Management Plan

 - A student’s personally identifiable information cannot be sold or released for any commercial purposes.

 - Parents have the right to inspect and review the complete contents of their child’s education record.

-- State and federal laws protect the confidentiality of personally identifiable information, and safeguards associated with industry standards and best practices, including but not limited to, encryption, firewalls, and password protection, must be in place when data is stored or transferred.
+- State and federal laws, such as NYS Education Law Section 2-d and the Family Educational Rights and Privacy Act, protect the confidentiality of personally identifiable information, and safeguards associated with industry standards and best practices, including but not limited to, encryption, firewalls, and password protection, must be in place when data is stored or transferred.

-- A complete list of all student data elements collected by New York State is available for public review at http://www.nysed.gov/student-data-privacy/student-data-inventory, or by writing to the Office of Information & Reporting Services, New York State Education Department, Room 865 EBA, 89 Washington Avenue, Albany, New York 12234.
+- A complete list of all student data elements collected by New York State is available for public review at http://www.nysed.gov/common/nysed/files/programs/data-privacy-security/inventory-of-data-elements-collected-by-nysed_0.pdf, and by writing to the Chief Privacy Officer, New York State Education Department, 89 Washington Avenue, Albany, New York 12234.

-- Parents have the right to have complaints about possible breaches of student data addressed.
-Complaints should be directed in writing to the Chief Privacy Officer, New York State Education Department, 89 Washington Avenue, Albany, New York 12234.
-Complaints may also be submitted using the form available at the following website http://www.nysed.gov/student-data-privacy/form/report-improper-disclosure.
+- Parents have the right to have complaints about possible breaches and unauthorized disclosures of student data addressed.
+Complaints may be submitted to NYSED online at http://www.nysed.gov/data-privacy-security; by mail to: Chief Privacy Officer, New York State Education Department, 89 Washington Avenue, Albany, New York 12234; by email to firstname.lastname@example.org, or by telephone at 518-474-0937.

 Supplemental Information Regarding Third-Party Contractors

 In the course of complying with its obligations under the law and providing educational services to District residents, the Greater Johnstown School District has entered into agreements with certain third-party contractors.
 Pursuant to such agreements, third-party contractors may have access to “student data” and/or “teacher or principal data,” as those terms are defined by law and regulation.